suikan4github/fuyujitaku/README.md

 - sudo privileges

 ---
-- (#1) Ubuntu updated the the Polkit version from Ubuntu 24.04.
+- (#1) Ubuntu updated the the Polkit major version from Ubuntu 24.04.
 So, this script may not work on Ubuntu versions prior to 24.04.

 ## Test environment and results
 ### Version 1.x.x